FutureEngrBellasaurus/CASTILLO_ECE2112_PA_3/README.md

 # CASTILLO_ECE2112_PA_3
 ## Created by: CASTILLO, Aurabella Macy F.
-#### I am a 2nd Year Electronics Engineering Student from University of Santo Tomas.
+#### I am a 2nd Year Electronics Engineering Student from the University of Santo Tomas.
 #### This is my 3rd Experiment-Programming Assignment for ECE2112 (Advance Programming).
 #### The following are the Intended Learning Outcomes for this assignment:
 #### 1. To identify the codes and functions incorporated in the Pandas library